freenode/web-7.0/content/news/2018-09-24-spamfilter.md

 We've historically been reluctant to take steps like this, and we remain so, but we believe the disruption has reached such a level that this is necessary to allow the communities using freenode to collaborate effectively.
-The current complement of anti-spam measures represents our preferred approach, and we intend to employ this only when, as in this case, they prove insufficient to minimize disruption.
+The prior complement of anti-spam measures represents our preferred approach, and we intend to employ this only when, as in this case, they prove insufficient to minimize disruption.

 - _Could this be used to spy on users?_ Which filter a user matched is not